Bullying Resource Center

 Children and teens may not tell adults that they are being bullied because they are embarrassed or frightened.
 If you suspect your child has been bullied, here are some steps you can take:

-- Allow your child to discuss what's going on with you or a trusted adult.
-Listening to his or her concerns is an easy way to provide emotional support.
+- Allow your child to discuss what is going on with you or a trusted adult.
+Listening their concerns is an easy way to provide emotional support.

-- Don't encourage your child to fight back.
-Instead, suggest that he or she try walking away to avoid the bully, or that they seek help from a teacher, coach, or other adult.
+- Do not encourage your child to fight back.
+Instead, suggest that they try walking away to avoid the bully, or that they seek help from a teacher, coach, or other trusted adult.

-- Help your child practice what to say to the bully so he or she will be prepared the next time.
+- Help your child practice what to say to the bully so they will be prepared the next time.

 - Help your child practice being assertive.
-The simple act of insisting that the bully leave him alone may have a surprising effect.
-Explain to your child that the bully's true goal is to get a response.
+The simple act of insisting that the bully leave them alone may have a surprising effect.
+Explain to your child that one of the bully's main goals is to get a response.

 - Encourage your child to be with friends when traveling back and forth from school, during shopping trips, or on other outings.
-Bullies are less likely to pick on a child in a group.
+Bullies are less likely to pick on a child in a group of their friends.

 - Do not encourage your child to "work things out" on their own with a young bully, and avoid contacting the parents of students who have bullied your child.
 Instead, work with your child's school to ensure protection from bullying through adult supervision, consequences for young people who bully, and the school's clear message that bullying will be taken seriously.